course-details-portlet

 After completion of the course, students should have:

-Knowledge about:1) The structure and function of the cell: including the structure of the cell membrane and transport across the membrane, cell organelles, the nucleus, cytoskeleton, intracellular transport and sorting of molecules, cell cycle and division, regulation of gene expression, cell signalling, cell contact, and the extracellular matrix, immunology.
-2) Quantitative description of cellular processes such as: transport: diffusion, convection, ion flux, osmosis.
-Membrane potential.
-Mechanical stress.
-Cell kinetics.
-3) Relevant experimental methods, in particular light/fluorescence microscopy and electron microscopy, and flow cytometry.
+1) The structure and function of the cell: including the structure of the cell membrane and transport across the membrane, cell organelles, the nucleus, cytoskeleton, intracellular transport and sorting of molecules, cell cycle and division, regulation of gene expression, cell signaling, cell contact, and the extracellular matrix, immunology.

 Skills: Through practical laboratory exercises be able to: culture cells, use a light microscope optimally, combine fluorescent dyes with appropriate laser wavelength and emission filters, measure electrical properties of the membrane, interpret flow cytometry histogram.
-Be able to apply achieved knowledge to formulate and analyse problems in cell biology.
+Be able to apply achieved knowledge to formulate and analyze problems in cell biology.

 General competence: Write a scientific report.